China to suspend US Navy visits to Hong Kong over new law - The Boston Globe

 Hong Kong leader Carrie Lam has said she’ll accelerate dialogue but hasn’t offered any concessions since the elections.

 The protests are blamed for driving the economy into recession.
-Tourism, airline and retail sectors have been hit particularly hard, with retail sales down about 20%.
+Tourism, airline, and retail sectors have been hit particularly hard, with retail sales down about 20 percent.

 “The willingness of tourists coming to Hong Kong has been significantly affected,” the city’s financial secretary, Paul Chan, said Monday.